puppy-girl/TackleBox/README.md

     "Name": "The name of your mod",
     "Author": "Your name goes here~!",
-    "Version": "Your mod's current version formatted as a string", "Description": "A brief description of your mod, ideally below 75-80 characters" }
+    "Version": "Your mod's current version formatted as a string", "Description": "A brief description of your mod"
+}
 ```
 For an example of what your manifest should look like, check out [Tackle Box's manifest](https://github.com/puppy-girl/TackleBox/blob/main/manifest.json)!